abhinav-anshul/atlys/README.md

     - `/login` : This will render the page with `login` component.
     - `/signup` : This will render the page with `signup` component.

 - There are 2 `Modals` for signup and login.
-Since not a proper was provided in the Figma, I have triggered the Modal as follows
+Since not a proper flow was provided in the Figma, I have triggered the Modal as follows
     - Login Modal - It will be triggered whenever you click on the 'comments' from any post https://github.com/user-attachments/assets/61cd235e-fad5-45ad-93ee-b0287813fbfb
     - Signup Modal - Similarly, it will be triggered when you click on 'Post' button